metabase/metabase/docs/dashboards/filters.md

 ## Auto-connecting filters to cards

-If there are other cards that also have the field you select, Metabase will automatically connect the filter to those cards as well (including cards on other tabs).
-If you later add a card with the selected field, Metabase will try to connect that filter to the new card as well.
+If there are other cards that also have the field you select, Metabase will automatically connect the filter to those cards too (including cards on other tabs).
+If you later add a card with the selected field, Metabase will also try to connect that filter to the new card.

-To undo this auto-connecting of cards, you could click on the toast that pops up when Metabase auto-connects the filters, or you could manually disconnect the cards by clicking on the X next to the connected field.
+To undo this auto-connecting of cards, you could click on the toast that pops up when Metabase auto-connects the filters, or you could manually disconnect the cards by clicking on the "X" next to the connected field.

 ## Filtering dashboards with native/SQL questions